-Evaluation: Gredell Engineering conducted an evaluation of the location restriction based on fault areas for the Bottom Ash Pond.
-To evaluate the location restriction, Gredell Engineering utilized the Missouri Department of Natural Resources (MDNR) Geosciences Technical Resource Assessment Tool (GeoSTRAT).
+Evaluation: Gredell Engineering conducted an evaluation of the location restriction based on fault areas for the Fly Ash Pond.
+To evaluate the location restriction, Gredell Engineering utilized the MDNR Geosciences Technical Resource Assessment Tool (GeoSTRAT).
 The Missouri Geological Survey (MGS) has collected geologic data in Missouri for over 165 years.
 The MGS developed this web-based, interactive tool in order to provide on-line information and make that data accessible at all times to citizens, city planners, industry representatives, academia and others.
 GeoSTRAT can be used for data assessments in various disciplines such as hazards assessment, environmental consulting and engineering, local and regional planning, insurance assessment and others.